<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Ideas for where you’ll funnel your extra money:

-• To your credit card bill.
+• To your credit card bill

-• To your student loans.
+• To your student loans

-• To your travel fund account.
+• To your travel fund account

-• To your piggy bank.
+• To your piggy bank

-• To your Christmas savings account.
+• To your Christmas savings account

-• To grow your emergency savings account.
+• To grow your emergency fund savings account

-• To your retirement investments.
+• To your retirement investments

-• To an account where you can save up to start your own business.
+• To an account where you can save up to start your own business

 Here are the results from each person I interviewed to inspire you: